NACLab/ngc-learn/docs/tutorials/model_basics/json_modules.md

 However, this can be changed inside the
 <a href=https://ngc-learn.readthedocs.io/en/latest/tutorials/model_basics/configuration.html>configuration file</a>.
 In
 the event that this
-file is missing, ngcsimlib will not break but its ability to import and create parts of the model will be hindered.
-It is highly recommended to set up the `modules.json` file at the start of a project.
-There is a schema file named `modules.schema` that can be referenced and used to verify that custom modules files are in the correct format for use.
+file is missing, ngcsimlib will not break but its ability to load saved models will be limited.

 ## Motivation

 The motivation behind the use of `modules.json` versus the registering all the various parts of the model at the top of the file is reusability.
-When all the parts have to be registered/imported at the top of a trial file, the creation of additional trial files will lead to code duplication.
-Obviously, one solution to this code duplication is to extract it into a file and then import and run that file at the top of each trial.
-This is almost what was done in the original ngcsimlib, but we also had the goal of allowing users to alias components, and then swap out their source with ease.
-To do this we moved to the use of a JSON file that fulfills this need.
+When all the parts have to be registered/imported at the top of every test file, or be placed into specific locations can be limiting and slows down development.
+With a single project wide modules file all loaded models can look there to load components.
+This also allows for components to be saved in humanreadable formats not as a pickled object as we can save and load all the relevant class information from the class name and the modules file.

 ## Structure